-- An identifier. - An invocation of a getter (10.2) or list access operator on an expression e. - An invocation of a getter or list access operator on super.
+- An identifier. - An invocation (possibly conditional) of a getter (10.2) or list access operator on an expression e. - An invocation of a getter or list access operator on super.

-An assignable expression of the form id is evaluated as an identifier expression (16.32).
+An assignable expression of the form id is evaluated as an identifier expression (16.33).

-An assignable expression of the form e.id is evaluated as a property extrac-
+An assignable expression of the form e.id or e?.id is evaluated as a property extraction (16.18).

-'''

-tion (16.18).

-'''

-An assignable expression of the form $e_1[e_2]$ is evaluated as a method invocation of the operator method [] on e_1 with argument e_2 .
+An assignable expression of the form $e_1[e_2]$ is evaluated as a method invocation of the operator method [] on $e_1$ with argument $e_2$ .